Kuba1435/FE-/README.md

-# File Reader Application
+## File Reader Application (Angular)

 A file reader application built with Angular that supports PDF and CSV file formats with editing capabilities.
+The user is first prompted to log in – without logging in, they will not be able to access the application.
+When uploading files for viewing, they can choose between drag and drop or selecting a file from the file manager.
+The application only supports PDF and CSV file types.

+---

-## Features
+### Features

-- Drag and drop file upload
+- **Angular Project Setup**
+  - Creation of the Angular project and installation of necessary dependencies

+- **Login System**
+  - A simple login window secured with `AuthGuard` to prevent unauthorized access
+  - Login state is stored in `LocalStorage`

-- CSV file viewing and editing
+- **File Upload and Display**
-  - Add/remove rows
-  - Edit cell values
-  - Pagination support
-- PDF file preview
+  - A modal window appears when a file is uploaded to ensure a modern and clear display
+  - Only `.pdf` and `.csv` files are allowed
+  - If an unsupported file type is uploaded, an error message is shown

-- Responsive design
+- **PDF Handling**
+  - If a PDF is uploaded, it is read using the `FileReader` API as a `dataURL`

-- Docker support
+- **CSV Handling**
+  - CSV files are read as plain text using the `FileReader` API
+  - The first row is used as the table header
+  - Remaining rows are parsed into objects and rendered into a table using `<td><input></td>` elements for inline editing

+- **Pagination for Large Files**
+  - If the CSV has many rows, pagination is used in the modal window
+  - Only 100 rows are rendered per page to optimize performance
+  - Navigation loads the next set of 100 rows (e.g., 101–201, etc.)

-- Cypress testing
+- **Row Management**
+  - Users can add an empty row at the end of the table via a button

-- Mobile-optimized bundling
+- **Saving Files**
+  - Users can save the modified file back to their computer

 ## Getting Started